coldbox-modules/cffractal/README.md

 > | Name | Type | Required | Default | Description |
 > | --- | --- | --- | --- | --- |
 > | serializer | Serializer | true | | The serializer to associate with this specific resource. |

+Default serializers can also be set on the `Transformer` level.
+If one is set, it will be passed to the `Manager` if no resource level serializer is passed.
+This allows you to specify a serializer for an entire transformer.
+The methods to set a serializer for a `Transformer` is the same as on the `Manager`.
+You can set the item and collection serializers individually (`setItemSerializer` and `setCollectionSerializer`) or you can set both at the same time (`setSerializer`).

 ##### Metadata